oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Hand

 Your **Hand** is a collection of cards that you keep to yourself, hidden from the rest of the players.
 The majority of your Plays will come from this Hand.
-The Hand is a transient resource which frequently fluctuates throughout a session as you play conflicts and gain power from cards and events.
+The Hand is a semi-transient resource which frequently fluctuates throughout a session as you play conflicts and gain power from cards and events.

 All players have a Hand size determined as follows: